spslater/obsidian-cursor-location-plugin/README.md

   - `End`: Show where a cursor is currently
   - `Full Selection`: Shows the range of the selection (`ch:line -> ch:line`).
     This will display a range that may go from later in the document to earlier if the selection is dragged backwards.
-- `Display Count`: Display the total number of characters selected or not
+- `Display Character Count`: Display the total number of characters selected or not
+- `Display Total Line Count`: Display the total number of lines selected or not
 - `Individual Cursor Pattern`: Pattern to display location information for each cursor,
   - `ch` is the column the cursor is at in the current line
   - `ln` is the current line number